Skip to content

 This structure gives the agent everything it needs to retrieve the right data and respond without hard-coding a fixed sequence of checks.

-A simple agentic workflow with an HR assistant agent.
+Screenshot of a simple agentic workflow with an HR assistant agent.

 Step 2.
-Define a clear agent goal¶
+Define a clear agent goal

 A good agent goal:

-- Avoids embedding request-specific input
+• Avoids embedding request-specific input

 You are an HR assistant.
 Help employees with questions about leave balances, expense claims, and employee directory information.